 Eric has three other albums that are currently out of print.
 Slow Moving Dog was acoustic funk album featuring Eric’s small 00 sized acoustic guitar, accompanied by upright base and drums.
 Eric first two records were solo steelstring acoustic jazz guitar.
 For Lulu – a collection of improvisational solo standards, plus a few well-received originals.
 Eric’s first album, Acoustic Jazz Guitar Solos, was singed to a small label and distributed throughout the United States, selling well, and receiving much airplay and critical acclaim.

 Eric Skye plays all over the United States in venues, house concerts, and workshops.
 For more info and a current listing of upcoming events, click below.

-Eric Skye offers Skype (webcam) lessons for those wishing to have a live, one on one session, from any where in the world, via high-speed internet connection.
+Eric Skye offers private online lessons via Skype or FaceTime for those wishing to have a live, one on one session, from any where in the world, via high-speed internet connection.